kibuchijw/alx-system_engineering-devops/0x02-shell_redirections/README.md

 12. An executable that lists 10 latest files
 13. An executable that inputs unique words from a list and lists them sorted.
 14. An executable that greps root in the directory  /etc/passwd
+15. An executable that lists the number of times a grepped word appears